 - CIC Outline Scope of Services for the Role of Information Management

-The role of an Information Manager
+The role of a BIM Information Manager

 Appointing an experienced and skilled Information Manager effectively provides the project with the assurance that the right data will be captured in the right format and at the right time.
 In many cases, the most value is derived when the Information Manager appointed is not beholden to any of the project stakeholders and is truly independent and free from bias.